mohammad-masud/How-to-reset-mysql-root-password/README.md

 run:  mysql> use mysql;

-<a href="https://www.computerkeyboard.net">keyboards</a>Reading table information for  of table and column names
+<a href="https://www.computerkeyboard.net">keyboards</a>  Reading table information for  of table and column names
 You can turn off this feature to get a quicker startup with -A

 Database changed